 Unlike most of the apps for iOS or Android, developers don't really have to program a new app for the Google Web Store to get it into the market.
 Especially in this early stage of the store, many of the "apps" are nothing more than Web sites--just as free as the sites you get to by typing a URL, and in many cases just as unexciting.

-But the store does give developers a new avenue to put their best web work into a well-organised market, and it also goads developers to work on building HTML5 apps for the web-centric Chrome OS netbooks, which are expected to arrive in mid-2011.
-Apps you buy in the Chrome Web Store will be waiting in your account if you should get one of those netbooks in the future.
+But the store does give developers a new avenue to put their best Web work into a well-organized market, and it also goads developers to work on building HTML5 apps for the Web-centric, which are expected to arrive in mid-2011.
+Apps you buy in the Chrome Web Store will be waiting in your account if you should get one of those Netbooks in the future.

-While most of the apps currently in the Web Store are nothing more than web links, some, like the Gilt shopping app and the ESPN sports photo viewer, feel and run like actual installed apps of the iPad variety.
+While most of the apps currently in the Web Store are nothing more than Web links, some, like the Gilt shopping app and the Sports Illustrated sports photo viewer, feel and run like actual installed apps of the iPad variety.
 Set Chrome up to run in full-screen mode and you'll not know the difference.

-Google engineering director Linus Upson told me about a few of the things that set the Chrome Web Store apart from the other big web stores.
-First, he says, while the Chrome Store does collect a fee when it sells an app, Google does not aim to make its store a profit centre.
+Google Engineering Director Linus Upson told me about a few of the things that set the Chrome Web Store apart from the other big Web stores.
+First, he says, while the Chrome Store does collect a fee when it sells an app, Google does not aim to make its store a profit center.
 "We collect only enough to cover our costs," Upson says.
-Also, there are several types of payments that Google can process for developers: upfront purchasing of an app, recurring subscription fees and in-app add-on purchases are all possible.
+Also, there are several types of payments that Google can process for developers: up-front purchasing of an app, recurring subscription fees, and in-app add-on purchases are all possible.
 The Store uses Google Checkout to handle billing.
 Developers can also put Google ads into their apps--that's where Google will make more of its money.

 Where's my cloud-based hard drive?